 Aster ‘Purple Dome’.
 This plant drives me crazy.
 Yes, it’s a native but not all natives are good.
 This is the case with Aster ‘Purple Dome ‘.
-It’s a dependable flower in a time you need more flowers but it drives me crazy.
+It’s a dependable flower at a time of the year every garden could use more color.
+That said, I’ve decided this plant just isn’t worth a space in my gardens anymore.
 Every fall, just before it goes into it’s prime time, the foliage seems to wilt away due to a fungus.
 It happens every year and it’s really disappointing.
 It’s so unsightly, it’s hard to enjoy the flowers.
-For that reason it’s off the list.
+Also, there is an insect problem that seems to suck the sap out of the leaves, turning them a not so enjoyable chlorotic green For that reason it’s off the list.

 For a replacement for Syringa ‘Bloomerang’, I’d chose the older Korean Lilac which has a similar leaf, a much nicer growth habit with one strong bloom in spring.